matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
-3. Check Balance
+3. Check balances.
-4. Transfer funds (ERC20 tokens) into the zksync network
+4. Transfer and withdraw funds (native and ERC20 tokens).
-5. Withdraw funds (Native coins)
+5. Deploy a smart contract.
-6. Deploy contract with create method
+6. Deploy a smart contract with create2.
-7. Deploy contract with create2 method

 ## Prerequisite

-This guide assumes that you are familiar with [Python programming](https://docs.python.org/3/) language.
+This guide assumes that you are familiar with [Python](https://docs.python.org/3/) programming language.

 ##  Installation